yoanisgil/docker-logging-tutorial/part-01/article.md

 Introduction
 -------------------

 Logging is a central piece to almost every application.
 It is one of those things you want to keep around specially when things go wrong.
-Much and more have been say and done when it comes to this particular subject.

-However, today I want to focus on [Docker](http://www.docker.com) and what options are available when it comes to logging in the context of containerized application.
-Logging capabilities available in the Docker project are expressed in the form of drivers, which is very handy since you get to choose how and where your log messages should be shipped.
+Much and more have been say and done on this particular subject, however, today I want to focus on [Docker](http://www.docker.com) and the options available when it comes to logging in the context of containerized application.
+Logging capabilities available in the Docker project are exposed in the form of drivers, which is very handy since one gets to choose how and where log messages should be shipped.
 As of the moment of writing this article there are five of them:

 - `json-file`: This is the default driver.
 Everything gets logged to a JSON-structured file
 - `syslog`: Ship logging information to a syslog server